Parents’ Attitudes Towards Their Daughter’s First Delivery

 1) specify the age: __________________

-To calculate the indicator’s value, divide the number of respondents who do NOT think that their daughter(s) should deliver her first child before the age of 20 or later by the total number of respondents with daughter(s) aged 10 to 17 years.
-Multiply the result by 100.
+To calculate the indicator’s value, divide the number of respondents who do NOT think that their daughter(s) should deliver her first child before the age of 20 by the total number of respondents with daughter(s) aged 10 to 17 years.
+Multiply the result by 100 to convert it to a percentage.